July 26, 2020

 Eucharist Bread Coffee Hour

-(Feast of Ascension)
+(Feast of the Transfiguration)

 Please remember the following in your prayers: Steve, Sheryl Chamblee; Aidan Milnor, the Milnor family; Sam and Lamia Dabit; Mary Greene (Lee and Kh.
 Sharon’s sister); Lynda Costas; Fr.
 Nicholas, Kh.
 Jan and Angelina Speier; David Morris and his family; Jay and Joanna; Chris and Rebecca Dansereau and their daughters; Fr.
 Leo and Kh.
 Be’Be’ and their family; Emad and Natalia Alaeetawi and their family; Tom and Kathy Willingham.